zhutoutoutousan/A-study-note-as-a-beginner/study/computer-science/data-structure-and-algorithms/notes/algorithm/main-ideas.md

 This worst-case running time as $an^2+bn+c$ for constants $a,b$ and $c$ that again depend on the statement consts $c_i$; it is thus a **quadratic function** of $n$.

+  *The rigorous analysis serves more as a reference*
 ##### Order of growth
 What is ignored:
 - The actual cost of each statement.(Using a constant to replace)